PABERTHIER/photo-manager/Readme.md

 - .webm / av1 - WebM video
 - .wmv - Windows Media Video

-## Switches usage

-There are many switches, enable or disable it as you wish:

-- `UsingMD5Hash = false;`: Enable it to Hash in MD5.
-- `UsingPHash = false;`: Enable it to detect duplicates between rotated assets (improve detection) PHash = Perceptual Hash.
-Performances are decreased with PHash by 6 times (for ex: 0.17s for 140 pictures with SHA512 and 1.11s with PHash).
-- `UsingDHash = false;`: Enable it to Hash in DHash (Difference Hash).
-This hashing method always returns "0" for Gif file.
-- `DetectThumbnails = false;`: Enable it to detect duplicates between a thumbnail and the original.
-- `AnalyseVideos = false;`: Enable it to extract the first frame from each videos, that will be stored in the folder `FirstFrameVideosFolderName`.
-- `SyncAssetsEveryXMinutes = false;`: Enable it to sync your assets every X minutes (CATALOG_COOLDOWN_MINUTES).

-About `DetectThumbnails`, you will need to activate the `UsingPHash` switch as well because:
-Between Original and Thumbnail:

-- PHash the hammingDistance is 36/210.
-- DHash the hammingDistance is 16/17.
-- MD5Hash the hammingDistance is 32/32.
-- SHA512 the hammingDistance is 118/128.

-Moreover, there is a parameter that you can adjust following the need, it is `PHashThreshold`.
-The max advised is less than 90 (for example 68 can detect false positives).
-The default value is `40`, because it can detect a Thumbnail and an original with low quality as duplicates.
-But 5 or 6 is often used as a default value in image comparison libraries.
-If the hammingDistance is lower or equal to the `PHashThreshold` value, then it is a duplicate.

-## Path settings

-To run the application, you will need to set some settings first, for the path:

-- `AssetsDirectory = "";`: The path where PhotoManager will scan your assets.
-- `ExemptedFolderPath = "";`: The path where PhotoManager will protect your assets and if there are duplicates in others paths, you will be able to delete all of them except the asset in this exempted path.
-- `FfmpegPath = "Path\\ffmpeg.exe";`: The path where your ffmpeg.exe is located (Needed to be installed first, used if you activate the switch `AnalyseVideos`).
-- `BackupPath = "";`: The path to store your backup (The backup must be upper than the location to prevent bugs like "Process is already used").
-- `FirstFrameVideosFolderName = "";`: The folder to save the first frame for each video file (Used if you activate the switch `AnalyseVideos`), the path will be "`AssetsDirectory` + `\\FirstFrameVideosFolderName`".

-## Deletion modes
+## Deletion modes :x:

-There are 3 ways to delete duplicates:
+There are three ways to delete duplicates:
-The button `Delete` => This will delete the selected duplicate.
+The button `Delete` :arrow_right: This will delete the selected duplicate.
-The button `DeleteAllButThis` => This will delete all duplicates associated to this asset and keep the selected duplicate.
+The button `DeleteAllButThis` :arrow_right: This will delete all duplicates associated to this asset and keep the selected duplicate.
-The button `Delete Every Duplicates Linked To Exempt Folder` => This will delete all duplicates found everywhere that has a duplicate linked in the `ExemptedFolderPath`, but all duplicates in the `ExemptedFolderPath` will be protected.
+The button `Delete Every Duplicates Linked To Exempt Folder` :arrow_right: This will delete all duplicates found everywhere that has a duplicate linked in the `ExemptedFolderPath`, but all duplicates in the `ExemptedFolderPath` will be protected.

-## How to use it for videos ?
+## How to use it for videos ? :clapper:

-PhotoManager is able to detect duplicate between many videos.
+PhotoManager is able to detect duplicates between videos.
-To do so, you'll need to activate the switch `AnalyseVideos` and put all of your videos in a single folder.
+To do so, you'll need to set `AnalyseVideos` to true and put all of your videos in a single folder.
-It will create another folder (it should not exists), called `outputVideoThumbnails`, and will store inside of it the first frame for each video (with the name of the video file).
+It will create another folder (**it should not exists**), which is `FirstFrameVideosFolderName`, and will store, inside of it, the first frame for each video (with the name of the video file).
-⚠ Be aware that `outputVideoThumbnails` folder should be deleted before each running to prevent some conflicts. ⚠ Then, you'll be able to see if there are some duplicates between videos and delete, manually, the videos in question.
+:warning: Be aware that the `FirstFrameVideosFolderName` folder should be deleted before each run to prevent some conflicts. :warning:
+Then, you'll be able to see if there are duplicates between videos and to delete, manually, the videos in question.
-This feature is only here to let you to identify if you got some videos duplicates.
+This feature is only here to help you to identify videos duplicates.
+Improvements **WIP**.

-## Technologies used
+## Technologies used :man_technologist:

 - [.NET 8.0](https://dotnet.microsoft.com/)
 - [Windows Presentation Foundation](https://docs.microsoft.com/en-us/dotnet/framework/wpf/)